shmup/miniboa/docs/index.rst

 - **on_connect** - this is the handler function that is called by the server when a new connection is made.
 It will be passed the Client object of the new user.
 The default is a placeholder function that greets the visitor and prints their connection info to stdout.
 - **on_disconnect** - this is the hander function that is called by the server when connection is lost.
 It will be passed the Client object of the lost user.
 The default is a placeholder function that prints the lost connection info to stdout.
 - **timeout** - length of time to wait for user input during each poll().
 Default is 5 milliseconds.
+- **encoding** - optional encoding type, such as 'utf-8'.
+Default is 'cp1252' for historical purposes.

 The follow Server Properties can be read from: